INTEGRATIVE CELL AND MOLECULAR BIOLOGY

 Eligibility: Current freshmen, sophomores, juniors and non-graduating seniors majoring in biological sciences, who are U.S. citizens or permanent residents, are eligible to apply.
 Underrepresented minority students, disabled students, and students from small colleges without graduate biology programs are encouraged to apply.

-Application Materials: Applications materials must be emailed or postmarked by February 3, 2014.
-The application can be found here (PDF).
+Application Materials: Application materials must be emailed or postmarked by February 3, 2015 and can be found here.
 Applications should include (1) a cover letter stating your career goals, research interests and strengths, (2) a completed application form, (3) an official transcript and (4) two recommendation letters from science faculty that must be emailed directly from the faculty.

 Michelle A. Whaley, Ph.D.